-903-904, 9th Floor, Raheja Chambers, 213, Nariman Point, Mumbai 400 021.
-Tel.: 6752 7100 Fax: 6752 7101 E-mail: nvc@nvc.in
+903-904, 9th Floor, Raheja Chambers, 213, Nariman Point, Mumbai-400 021.
+Tel: 67527100 Fax: 6752 7101 E-Mail: nvc@nvc.in

-Statements, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
+Our audit involves performing procedures to obtain audit evidence about the adequacy of the internal financial controls system with reference to Financial Statements and their operating effectiveness.
+Our audit of internal financial controls with reference to Financial Statements included obtaining an understanding of internal financial controls with reference to Financial Statements, assessing the risk that a material weakness exists, and testing and evaluating the design and operating effectiveness of internal control based on the assessed risk.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.